| FAQ

 available land, and community support, a comprehensive cooperative community

 could be built.
-The community we envision will be based on environmentally
+The affinity-based community we envision will be

 2. What Are Our Resouces